Interdisciplinary Programs and Minors (MCAS)

 Eighteen credits are required for the minor.
-All students must take ENGL2277 Introduction to American Studies or ENGL American Culture: Engaging Difference and Justice when beginning the minor and ENGL5513 American Studies Senior Seminar during their senior year.
+All students must take ENGL2278 American Culture: Engaging Difference and Justice when beginning the minor and ENGL5513 American Studies Senior Seminar during their senior year.
 In addition, nine credits must be clustered in a common area of concentration chosen by the student in consultation with the director or assistant director.
 Courses used for fulfilling the minor must come from at least two different departments outside the student’s major.

 The interdisciplinary minor in Ancient Civilization introduces students to the history, literature, art, philosophy, and culture of ancient Greece and Rome.
 Students explore the world of the Greeks and Romans by reading primary texts in English translation and by studying their art and archaeological remains.
 Studying the Latin or Greek languages is not required.
 The minor consists of six courses (18 credits or more), two required and four electives: